 General intelligence, known as g factor, refers to the existence of a broad mental capacity that influences performance on cognitive ability measures.
 I read a lot about psychometric theories on intelligence.
 I learned intelligence cannot become a short-cut for hard work or study, and I was often a fan of ‘short-cuts.’
 Applied intelligence (whatever the nominal value) works best when concurrent with hard work.

 But that would be beside my major point, living in the shadow of a genius gives one a rapid self-assessment of their cognitive limitations.
 When I was a small child I loved the story of The Little Engine That Could.
 When I was younger I was gifted Marilyn Von Savant’s Brain Building in Just 12 Weeks: The World’s Smartest Person Shows You How to Exercise Yourself Smarter by an aunt and uncle in 1991, and I obsessed with the notion of improving cognitive ability by environmental stimulus such as cognitive exercises, reading and study.
-As a teen and twenty-something, I read up on psychometric investigations of cognitive abilities and human intelligence to include books such as The g Factor: The Science of Mental Ability and The Bell Curve: Intelligence and Class Structure in American Life.
+As a teen and twenty-something, I read up on psychometric investigations of cognitive abilities and human intelligence to include books such as The g Factor: The Science of Mental Ability and the more controversial tome The Bell Curve: Intelligence and Class Structure in American Life.
 I loved the sci-film Gattaca.
 I came to accept a preponderance of inductively-reasoned evidences that cognitive ability owes to a combination of both genetic and environmental factors — and the predominant influence is genetic / hereditary.
 I also accepted that I was not a genius by any technical definition, nevertheless I was a beneficiary of a positive environment and certain positive hereditary traits that contributed to my cognitive abilities even if I fell short of any claimant title to being a genius in any meaningful sense.

 My father applied his intellect differently than I did.
 He was very practical and concerned himself with applied intelligence such as practical life skills, such as accounting, business, and entrepreneurship.
 That was pretty much it.
 I was the much more prolific reader.
 I overcompensated by becoming an obsessive reader to ameliorate and overcome my perceived shortcomings.
 Rather than persist in unhealthy habits, such as the so called “Little Man’s Disease” — the behavior traits observed among those lacking in stature, or other perceived shortcomings — whereby they demonstrate a psychological predisposition to develop extra-assertive (at times combative and overbearing) personalities, I opted instead for an underdog approach, which entails humility in recognizing my limitations, and concerted effort to broaden the constraints of those limitations.
 I found motivation in the 1992 film Rudy about the Notre Dame walk-on student, Rudy Ruettiger.
 I also drew inspiration from the accounts of entrepreneurs and inventors that had failures and setbacks in life, the academy, and yet went on to accomplish great things through dedication, hard work, and perseverance.